 The mandate sought under Resolution 12 above is a renewal of an existing mandate.
-There were no shares issued under the previous mandate for the period from 24 August 2019 to 28 August 2020 and hence no proceeds raised.
+There were no shares issued under the previous mandate for the period from 26 September 2020 to 21 August 2021 and hence no proceeds raised.

 iv.
-Retention of Independent Director, Mr Ling Cheng Fah @ Ling Cheng Ming pursuant to the Malaysian Code on Corporate Governance (Resolution 13):
+Retention of Independent Director, Mr Ling Cheng Fah @ Ling Cheng Ming pursuant to the Malaysian Code on Corporate Governance:

-Mr Ling Cheng Fah @ Ling Cheng Ming was re-designated as an Independent Non-Executive Director of the Company on 01 April 2011 and has, therefore as at the date of the notice of the 31st AGM, he has served the Company for nine (9) years.
+Mr Ling Cheng Fah @ Ling Cheng Ming was re-designated as an Independent Non-Executive Director of the Company on 01 April 2011 and has, therefore as at the date of the notice of the Thirty Second AGM, he has served the Company for more than nine (9) years.
 He has met the independence guidelines as set out in Chapter 1 of the Bursa Malaysia Securities Berhad Main Market Listing Requirements ("MMLR").
 The Board, therefore, considers him to be independent and believes that he should be retained as Independent Non-Executive Director based on the justifications as set out in Appendix A.